-With the new flagship smartphones coming out with less surprising and innovative features, cheaper phones are here to pick up the slack, just like an orange toupe does it to Donald Trump’s receding hairline.
-Lots of people are getting excited about the cost of new models from Chinese brands, and for a good reason: Chinese smartphones have been giving us flagship specs for budget prices.
+With the flagship smartphones of 2019 coming out with less surprising and innovative features, cheaper phones are here to pick up the slack, just like an orange toupe does it to Donald Trump’s receding hairline.
+Lots of people are getting excited about the cost of new models from Chinese brands, and for a good reason: Chinese smartphones give us flagship specs for budget prices.

 Today we will look at 4 best smartphones under $300 that we chose according to the hardware specs, display quality and the presence of typical modern features like USB type-C charging ports, fingerprint sensors and fancy display camera notches that all the new high-end phones have.